orcmid/nfoTools/docs/dev/D211101/f/FAIL5/index.md

 `FAILCODE5`, and the companion [`FAILCODE4`](..\FAIL4), arise from a variety of build and operation failures in operation of `VCrayApp.bat`.
 If operation is in terse (option `*`) mode, there is no helpful information about the failure.
-In that case, rerun `VCrayApp.bat` in verbose mode, using the same parameters without the `*`.
+In that case, rerun `VCrayApp.bat` directly in verbose mode, using the same parameters without the initial `*`.

 NOTE: If VCrayApp is embedded and operated under another script, VCrayApp should be rerun directly for trouble-shooting.
 Follow the instructions